Royal Victorian Order: History

 Prior to the close of the 19th century, most general honours within the British Empire were bestowed by the sovereign on the advice of her British ministers, who sometimes forwarded advice from ministers of the Crown in the Dominions and colonies (appointments to the then most senior orders of chivalry, the Order of the Garter and the Order of the Thistle, had been made on ministerial advice since the 18th century and were not restored to the personal gift of the sovereign until 1946 and 1947, respectively).
 Queen Victoria thus established on 21 April 1896 the Royal Victorian Order as a junior and personal order of knighthood that allowed her to bestow directly to an empire-wide community honours for personal services.
 The organisation was founded a year before Victoria's Diamond Jubilee, so as to give the Queen time to complete a list of first inductees.
 The order's official day was made 20 June of each year, marking the anniversary of Queen Victoria's accession to the throne.

 In 1902, King Edward VII created the Royal Victorian Chain "as a personal decoration for royal personages and a few eminent British subjects" and it was the highest class of the Royal Victorian Order.
 It is today distinct from the order, though it is officially issued by the chancery of the Royal Victorian Order.

 The order was open to foreigners from its inception, with the Prefect of Alpes-Maritimes and the Mayor of Nice being the first foreigners to receive the honour in 1896.
+Commanders of the order had precedence immediately after knights bachelor and ahead of the companions of all the senior orders until 1917, when they were treated like the companions of senior orders and ranked after companions of the Order of the Indian Empire.
+The order was opened to women by King Edward VIII in 1936.